-Let's face it.
 Some of these photos were not high-quality to begin with, which means many are not as crisp as we'd like them to be, but please avoid sharpening filters.
-Very subtle sharpening can sometimes be effective — IF edges are masked, but most universally applied sharpening "tricks" permanently alter the texture of a photo, and produce unnatural grain and undesirable posterization.
+Very subtle sharpening can sometimes be effective — IF edges are masked, but most universally applied sharpening "tricks" permanently alter the texture of a photo and produce unattractive, unnatural grain and posterization.

 If you'd like to send us a sharpened variation, definitely feel free to do so.
 But please be sure to send a separate variation that does not contain any sharpening.
 Save potential sharpening tricks for the very end of the restoration process on separate layer(s) above your basic repairs, to be safe, so that they can be turned off if requested.
 (Harshly sharpened RIPs with significantly altered texture are almost always declined.)

 Have you adopted a Beginner photo?
-None of our beginner photos call for added grain.
+Few of our beginner photos are going to warrant added grain.
 Have you adopted an Intermediate or Advanced photo?
-SOME extemely damaged photos can actually benefit from a little added grain, if used with subtlety and moderation.
+SOME extemely damaged photos will definitely benefit from a little added grain, if used with subtlety and moderation.
 In particular if a given image has inconsistent surface texture (slick in some areas, stippled in others), or if intense cleaning has led to unavoidable smudginess.
 However please err on the side of caution and ask about adding grain to your particular photo before proceeding -OR- include a second RIP (v2) to which no grain has been added.
 Always place grain on a separate layer above all edits, that can be turned off.

 *Grain should never be added to attempt to disguise grime you're hoping to avoid cleaning, that could otherwise be successfully removed via healing, cloning or patching.

 #7 SILHOUETTED/CLIPPING-PATHED FIGURES.
 (ESPECIALLY WHEN PAIRED W'ITH SOLID FILL BACKGROUNDS)

-Many volunteers have been attempting to speed up restorations by getting rid of monochromatic areas of texture.
-How so?
-By creating cookie cutter cropped silhouettes set upon solid, paintbucket color-filled backgrounds.
+Many volunteers have attempted to speed up restorations by getting rid of damaged, monochromatic background areas care of cookie cutter-shaped silhouettes set upon solid, paintbucket color-filled backgrounds.
 This is cheating (!!!) and almost always looks collaged and unnatural.
 Especially when hair strands and ears get lopped.
-Consider repairing a portion of the original background that appears to be damaged, then replicate this area to 'fill' remaining damaged areas.
-(Healing damaged areas may time-consuming, but will be well worth the effort.)
+Consider repairing a portion of the original damaged background, then replicate this area to 'fill' remaining damaged areas.